VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * OrderTotalsCalculated

-In addition, the MVC controller is also validating that there are sufficient seats available to fulfill the order before it sends the initial **RegisterToConference** command.
+In addition, the MVC controller is also validating that there are sufficient seats available by querying the read model to fulfill the order before it sends the initial **RegisterToConference** command.

 The team load tested the application using Visual Studio Load Test with